 topics of interest within game studies.
 UEA was at the forefront of recognising film as a valid

-object of study, and now we seek the same recognition for games.
+subject of study, and now they're aiming to get the same recognition for games.

-The talks are free and are designed to be accessible, which makes them perfect for scholars, gamers, designers and the curious public.
+The talks are free and are designed to be accessible, which makes them perfect for players, designers, scholars and the curious public.
 So come along and find out about a new perspective on the videogames you know and love.

 This talk explores the history and development of game sound and speculates how it will unfold as the industry moves to a future of virtual reality and three-dimensional gameplay.